 Cellule d’expertise médicale

 The Cellule d’expertise médicale (CEM) has been instituted by the law reform of the Luxembourgish health care system of 2010.
-The CEM is an intragovernmental institution and located at the General Inspectorate of Social Security (IGSS) of the Ministry of Social Security.
-As defined in art.65bis (1) of the Social Security Code, the missions of the CEM are to elaborate on and promote best practices in health, analyse health interventions on their efficiency, cost-effectiveness and patient benefit, propose medical tariffs on demand of the national tariff commission, and provide recommendations on good usage of medical devices.
+The CEM is an intragovernmental institution and located at the General Inspectorate of Social Security of the Ministry of Social Security.
+The missions of the CEM are to elaborate on and promote best practices in health, analyse health interventions on their efficiency, cost-effectiveness and patient benefit, propose medical tariffs on demand of the national tariff commission, and provide recommendations on good usage of medical devices.
 The Ministry of Social Security and the Ministry of Health, as well as the National health insurance board are able to request these services from the CEM.
-The CEM is composed of a multidisciplinary team, and its members participate in several (inter-)national working groups and commissions on HTA, epidemiology, health psychology, and guidelines (http://www.mss.public.lu/acteurs/igss/cem/).
+The CEM is composed of a multidisciplinary team, and its members participate in several (inter-)national working groups and commissions on HTA, epidemiology, health psychology, and scientific health guidelines (www.cem.gouvernement.lu).

 Psychology training is delivered by the University of Luxembourg that was founded in 2003.
-In the field of psychology, the University of Luxembourg offers a Bachelor of Science in Psychology, as well as a Master of Science on Evaluation and Assessment, a Master on Psychological Intervention, a Master in Psychotherapy, and a Master in Gerontology (http://wwwen.uni.lu/).
+In the field of psychology, the University of Luxembourg offers a Bachelor of Science in Psychology, as well as a Master of Science in Psychology with a special track on Evaluation and Assessment and a track on Psychological Intervention, a Master in Psychotherapy, and a Master in Gerontology (http://wwwen.uni.lu/).
 Since February 2010, the University of Luxembourg holds a chair in Health and Clinical Psychology.

 In Luxembourg, the title of academically qualified psychologists is protected by a special law on protection of higher-education degrees, stating that academic titles have to be officially registered before.
 Registration implies an application addressed to the national Commission of Higher Education Titles, which deliberates on the acceptance of the title and assigns the entitlement for its use.
 The 24th of July 2015 a new law was launched on psychological therapy determining that only psychotherapists who accomplished an adequate training are allowed hold the name as psychotherapist and officially practice psychotherapy.